Getting Your Tonsils Out as an Adult

 Eventually, I made an appointment to see an ear, nose, and throat specialist.
 When they took a look at my throat, they said my tonsils didn't look all that bad.
-I insisted that I was having recurring throat infections, and I mentioned a symptom that was contributing to the problem (unbeknown to me): tonsils stones.
+I insisted that I was having recurring throat infections, and I mentioned a symptom that was contributing to the problem (unbeknownst to me): tonsil stones.

 What Are Tonsil Stones?

 Tonsil stones or tonsilloliths are white deposits that form in the crypts of the tonsils.
 They are an accumulation of all of the debris and natural secretions in your mouth.
 Once they develop and form—they can be smaller than a grain of rice or larger than a grape—bacteria and fungi feed off of them.
 The result is somewhat unappealing.
 According to Healthline.com, they can cause:

 - chronic cough

 - ear pain and infections

 I had several small ones form regularly, and at the time, I had no idea what they were.

 - chronic sinus issues